Inventrohyder/cs146/14.1/README.md

 1. The autocorrelation is extremelly high.
 Therefore, the samples seem to not be independent at all.

 2. The pair plot shows us the two sides of the samples and hopefully a relation.
 We don't see also any random distribution, only the histograms.

+### Task 3

+1. The stan samples seem to be distributed according to the target distribution.

+2. However, in relation to the autocorrelation plot, we expect that the values are highly dependent and correlated to each other.